-- 3. Plaintiff is an adult resident of the State of Connecticut. - 4.
+- 3. Plaintiff is an adult resident of the Commonwealth of Virginia and was appointed the Personal Representative of the Estate of Gertrude Klabunde, pursuant to an Order dated November 12, 2024, issued by the Circuit Court for the City of Richmond, Virginia. - 4.
+Wrongful-death beneficiaries David, Scott, and Todd Klabunde are, and were at all relevant times, residents of the State of New Mexico and the adult surviving children of Decedent Gertrude Klabunde. - 5.
+Decedent Gertrude Klabunde was at all relevant times prior to her death a resident of the State of New Mexico. - 6.
 Defendant Boar's Head Provisions Co., Inc. (Boar's Head) is a Florida corporation with its principal place of business located in Sarasota, Florida.
-Defendant is, therefore, a citizen of the State of Florida.
-Defendant, however, is licensed to do business, and conducts business, in the Commonwealth of Virginia. - 5.
-At all times relevant to this action, Defendant was engaged in the manufacture, distribution, and sale of a variety of food products to customers across the country, including deli meat. - 6.
+Defendant is, therefore, a citizen of the state of Florida.
+Defendant, however, is licensed to do business, and conducts business, in the Commonwealth of Virginia. - 7.
+At all times relevant to this action, Defendant was engaged in the manufacture, distribution, and sale of a variety of food products to customers across the country, including deli meat. - 8.
 At all times relevant to this action, defendant owned, operated and managed a Boar's Head plant in Jarratt, which is in Greensville County, Virginia.